H4ckB4s3/wallet/README.md

 ### Adding WALLET Records

-1. Log in to your Shakestation account
+1. Log in to your [shakestation.io](https://shakestation.io) account
 2. Select the domain you want to manage
 3. Navigate to the "DNS Records" section
 4. Click "Add Record" and select "WALLET" as the record type (if available)